 The system combines an indoor pressure washer, chemical injection and wet-vacuum technology into one machine.
 Surfaces are left clean, fresh-smelling and dry without workers ever having to touch potential contaminates.

-Even Pittards’ badly-soiled changing rooms were transformed by the machine.
-‘Everyone was impressed,’ says the cleaning contractor. ‘(The machine is) fast, provides great results (and is) less strenuous for our cleaning staff.’
+The machine transformed Pittards’ badly-soiled changing rooms.
+‘It impressed everyone,’ says the cleaning contractor. ‘(The machine is) fast, provides great results (and is) less strenuous for our cleaning staff.’

 Cleaning Offices, Break Rooms and Kitchenettes